-As Santa Cruz County trudges towards another month of shelter-in-place mandates, many local businesses are working as hard as ever to stay open.
+As Santa Cruz County trudges towards another month of shelter-in-place mandates, many local businesses are working to stay open.
 While gas stations and groceries stores are clearly essential services, other business need community support, particularly those that are locally owned and operated.
-This includes pet supply stores, a multitude of food services and bike shops, where oftentimes bikes are the only mode of transportation for some customers.
+This includes pet supply stores, food services and bike shops.
+In fact, many bikes are the only mode of transportation for some customers.

 1001 Soquel Ave.